Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/embedded_provisioner/read_me.txt

 After the new device is provisioned, the app performs configuration.
-To do that the app adds an application key, binds vendor specific model to this application key and then sends the command to self configure.
+To do that the app adds an application key, binds vendor specific model to this application key and then sends the command to self-configure.
 The configuration values are hardcoded in the embedded_provisioner.h file.

 This application also support DFU feature.
 An MCU can download an image to the embedded provisioner over WICED HCI UART and tell the app to perform download to all other devices in the network.
-The app uses the BT SIG Mesh DFU procedure to perform the download.
+The app uses the DFU procedure to perform the download.
 At the end of the DFU the receivers verify the image using ECDSA procedure.
 To support this functionality each application shall include ecdsa256_pub.c.
 The project directory also contains the private key ecdsa256_key.pri.bin